CharlesLove/dsda-doom/README.md

 - When extended hud is enabled, the current map name is displayed as well.
 - Option to hide totals in extended hud.
 - Spectres and other shadow creatures can now be targeted by the crosshair.
 The crosshair won't snap to their position however.
 - Smart Vertical Sync: V-sync is now only enabled for video configurations where screen tearing is an issue.
-A cap of 500fps has been put in place globally when v-sync is not active.
+(500fps framelimit by default)
+- 16:9, 16:10, and 21:9 200p/400p resolutions.

 # From the original dsda-doom project
 ### Patch Notes